aws-samples/recorded-voice-insight-extraction-webapp/README.md

 $ cdk destroy --all --force
 ```

-This will destroy all three ReVIEW stacks and remove all components from your AWS account.
+This will destroy all four ReVIEW stacks and remove all components from your AWS account.
 The `--force` flag will bypass any y/n questions during deployment, so use at your own risk.

+The only resource not automatically removed is the Cognito user pool, to preserve the user base.
+The can be deleted manually in the AWS console.

 # 🏛️ Repo Structure
 - infra - Python backend code